Skip to main content

 If law enforcement contacts MoonPay as part of their investigation, MoonPay will cooperate and provide information as permitted by law.

-5. Educate yourself to prevent future scams
+5. Learn how to avoid future scams

 Take time to learn how to recognize and avoid common cryptocurrency scams.